Beyond the Black Box: A Survey on the Theory and Mechanism of Large Language Models: Model Preparation Stage

 A model's expressive power or representability refers to whether it is capable of representing or solving a given class of functions or problems.
 Although the mere existence of such solutions does not guarantee that standard training procedures will discover them, expressive power is still crucial: it reveals the fundamental limits of what a model can do, independent of optimization or data issues.

-Recently, the community has renewed interest in the expressive capacity of Transformers, especially in terms of \textbf{universal approximation} \citep{yun2019transformers, jiang2024approximation, kajitsuka2023transformers}. \citet{yun2019transformers} show that for any sequence-to-sequence function, there exists a Transformer that can approximate it, where the number of layers scales exponentially in model dimension $d$ or input sequence length $T$ and the size of each layer is independent of $d$ and $T$. \citet{jiang2024approximation} derive explicit Jackson-type approximation bounds for Transformers by introducing new complexity measures to construct appropriate approximation spaces and their results show that Transformers approximate efficiently when the temporal dependencies of the target function exhibit a low-rank structure. \citet{kajitsuka2023transformers} demonstrate that once the feed-forward layer quantizes continuous inputs, even a one-layer, single-head self-attention module becomes a universal approximator for continuous permutation equivariant functions on a compact domain.
+The community has renewed interest in the expressive capacity of Transformers, especially in terms of \textbf{universal approximation} \citep{yun2019transformers, jiang2024approximation, kajitsuka2023transformers}. \citet{yun2019transformers} show that for any sequence-to-sequence function, there exists a Transformer that can approximate it, where the number of layers scales exponentially in model dimension $d$ or input sequence length $T$ and the size of each layer is independent of $d$ and $T$. \citet{jiang2024approximation} derive explicit Jackson-type approximation bounds for Transformers by introducing new complexity measures to construct appropriate approximation spaces and their results show that Transformers approximate efficiently when the temporal dependencies of the target function exhibit a low-rank structure. \citet{kajitsuka2023transformers} demonstrate that once the feed-forward layer quantizes continuous inputs, even a one-layer, single-head self-attention module becomes a universal approximator for continuous permutation equivariant functions on a compact domain.
+More recently, \citet{su2026sparsity,su2026variational} also extend the representability analysis towards more complex mixture-of-experts (MoE) architectures by introducing tropical geometry.

 In addition, there are also many works that study representability through \textbf{Turing completeness}, asking whether a model can effectively simulate each step of a Turing machine—and thus inherit the full computational power of Turing-computable problems \citep{dehghani2018universal, perez2021attention, wei2022statistically}. \citet{perez2021attention} prove that Transformers are indeed Turing complete under the assumption of infinite precision. \citet{dehghani2018universal} show that standard finite-precision Transformers are not Turing complete and the proposed Universal Transformer which combines parallel self-attention with recurrence can overcome this limitation. \citet{wei2022statistically} demonstrate that Transformers can statistically meaningfully approximate Turing machines running in time $O(T)$, with sample complexity polynomial in the alphabet size, state-space size, and $\log(T)$.
 In fact, beyond pursuing idealized theoretical analyses, there is growing interest in understanding the theoretical limits of Transformers under more realistic constraints—namely finite precision, width, and depth.
 Such analyses typically fall into two categories: upper bounds and lower bounds on the model’s expressive power, which we elaborate on below.
 For more detailed discussions and broader context, we refer to the recent survey literature \citep{represent-survey}.